fashion-ai-dev/docs/docs/developer-guide/authentication.md

 ## Overview

-All FashionAI APIs (Search, Personalization, Analytics) use the same authentication method with app tokens.
-This unified approach simplifies integration and allows you to use a single token across all services.
+All FashionAI APIs (Search, Recommendations) use the same authentication method with app tokens.
+This unified approach simplifies integration and allows you to use a single token across both services.

 ## Authentication Method

-All APIs use **Bearer Token Authentication** via custom headers.
+All APIs use **X-FashionAI-APP-Token** via custom headers.

 ### Required Headers